PrefectHQ/prefect/docs/guides/dask-ray-task-runners.md

 Use Dask or Ray in your flows to choose the execution environment that fits your particular needs.

 !!! note "Remote storage"
-    We recommend configuring [remote file storage](/concepts/storage/) for task execution with `DaskTaskRunner` or `RayTaskRunner`.
-This ensures tasks executing in Dask or Ray have access to task result storage, particularly when accessing a Dask or Ray instance outside of your execution environment.
+    To ensure that tasks executing in Dask or Ray have access to task result storage, particularly when accessing a Dask or Ray instance outside of your execution environment, configure [remote file storage](/concepts/storage/).

 ## Configure a task runner